Acivev/osudroid-bench/README.md

-# osu!droid Benchmarks
+# osudroid!bench
-An unofficial osu!droid project made by me, where you see some phones with fps submitted through my google form (it's in the link on the contents on the second header)
+An unofficial osu!droid project made by me, where you see some phones with fps submitted through my google form.

 If you want to see the preview of this project, please [click here](https://paytouse.github.io/osudroid-benchmarks/index.html)